nononovak/sansholidayhack2018-writeup/termnal_challenges.md

 ...
 ```

 We can see that by line `154c`, the function has called `rand()`, done some arithmetic, and is storing the variable off for later use.
-If we set a breakpoint at this address and change a variable then this should give us the answer.
+If we set a breakpoint at this address and change a variable, then this should give us the answer.
 Using `gdb` this is straightforward as shown below:

 ```
 elf@81ac32c6b430:~$ gdb ./sleighbell-lotto